ZationServer/zation-vscode/README.md

 This feature will check your configurations for errors.
 If fatal errors are detected, the server won't start to protect you from an unsafe or faulty backend.

+**Notice that Zation is in development, and the final documentation is not finished yet.**

 ## Learn More 📚

 - [Read the documentation @docs.zationjs.org](https://docs.zationjs.org)